 - Martin Hanscamp – most recently, our own Marty, an actual giant.
 Martin served as a teacher, Deputy and Principal in Christian schools and was also the ED of the Australian Association of Christian Schools.
 Martin coordinated and authored a number of CEN resources including: Transformation by Design 1 & 2, Christian Schools as Community, Head Heart Hand, Can’t You Get Your Act Together and Transformational Education (this is a MECS resource and has been translated into Spanish and French).

-CEN would like to develop a way of honouring these giants and the impact that they have had on Christian education both in the past and present.
+CEN has developed The Giants Bursary as a way of honouring these giants and the impact that they have had on Christian education both in the past and present.
 Just because they have passed on to glory with their Father in heaven doesn’t mean that the influence has stopped.
 In fact, we are so blessed to have their ideas and thoughts in the pages of the resources that we own and have access to.

 It is felt that the best way to honour these folk is to encourage teachers and board members and other staff is to study with the National Institute.
 We believe that the National Institute is our greatest resource in shaping Christian teachers.
 We therefore introduce The Giants Bursary.